xiaohui-zhangxh/ruby_llm/docs/configuration.md

   # --- Logging Settings ---
   config.log_file = '/logs/ruby_llm.log'
-  config.level = :debug # debug level can also be set to debug by setting RUBYLLM_DEBUG envar to true end
+  config.log_level = :debug # debug level can also be set to debug by setting RUBYLLM_DEBUG envar to true end
 ```